Automatic Data Repair: Are We Ready to Deploy?: Introduction

-Our main contributions are described below. \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=4pt] \item We summarize and compare \emph{twelve} mainstream data repair algorithms based on a novel algorithm taxonomy, i.e., \emph{rule-driven data repair algorithms}, \emph{data-driven ones}, \emph{data\&rule-driven ones} and \emph{model-driven ones} from five aspects.
-In addition, we implement \emph{six} of these algorithms to present a comprehensive comparison.
-Moreover, we introduce a new and effective \emph{metric} named \emph{Error Drop Rate} to evaluate the error reduction performance of data repair algorithms on dirty data.
-It is surprising to find that, in the majority of cases, most data repair algorithms tend to introduce more errors rather than eliminate them from the data.
+\item We define a novel and effective \emph{metric} named \emph{Error Drop Rate} to evaluate the error reduction condition of final data repair results.
+Surprisingly, in the majority of cases, most data repair algorithms tend to introduce more errors rather than eliminate erroneous information.
+We propose a \emph{universal} optimization strategy that leverages error detection techniques to prevent the alteration of original right values into wrong ones.

-\item Extensive experiments on five datasets are conducted to verify the performance of data repair algorithms under various scenarios characterized by different error rates, error types, data scales and downstream analysis tasks.
-Specifically, to model various errors in real-world scenarios, we consider both \emph{inner} and \emph{outer} data errors, originating from a multitude of potential sources and encompassing varying error rates within multiple rules.
-Furthermore, leveraging existing error detection technologies, we explore optimization strategies to prevent the alteration of original right values into wrong ones, achieving results outperforming \emph{state-of-the-art} algorithms.

-\item We also evaluate the influence of these data repair algorithms on downstream tasks with various error rates and types.
-Four interesting findings are concluded, including i) the performance of downstream tasks is not necessarily negatively correlated with the error rate of the data; ii) completely clean data does not always guarantee optimal performance for downstream tasks within specified models; iii) the data repair process consistently proves beneficial regardless of the error rate within the dataset; and iv) \emph{inner} errors typically have a more negative impact.

-\item Based on insights from our experiments, we offer rule-of-thumb algorithm recommendations in \emph{five} scenarios and guidelines for data repair to assist deployment and support downstream tasks.
-We also discuss current data repair challenges, and promising future directions considering the large language model (LLM). \end{itemize}

-The rest of this paper is organized as follows: We provide necessary preliminaries and problem definitions in Section ~\ref{sec:preliminaries}.
-Section~\ref{sec:methods} analyzes current data repair algorithms from 5 aspects based on a new taxonomy.
-In Section~\ref{sec:experiment}, we offer comprehensive experimental evaluation of error reduction analysis under various complex scenarios.
-We discuss algorithm recommendations, guidelines challenges and future directions in Section ~\ref{sec:discussion}, followed by related works in Section~\ref{sec:relatedwork} and conclusions in Section~\ref{sec:conclusions}.
+\item Extensive experiments on \emph{twelve} real datasets under various error rates/types and data scales demonstrate both the performance of \emph{twelve} data repair algorithms and the impact on \textit{four} common downstream tasks.
+Particularly, except for five algorithms with publicly available codes, we implement \emph{seven} additional data repair algorithms for comprehensive comparisons.
+We investigate the effect of \emph{semantic} and \emph{syntactic} data errors (that simulate complex practical scenarios) on the algorithm performance.